RandomNinjaAtk/sabnzbd-scripts/README.md

 ## Scripts:

 ### video.bash
 This script is used to post process files in SABnzbd before Arr apps pickup the files.
-This script can validate the audio/subtitle tracks, strip unwanted tracks and it will remux the file to MKV format for standardization.
-Ideally when configured to for a specific language, this script will ensure all downloads are validated to meet a minimum requirement of having the required language in either subtitle or audio track and will only keep other languages when it was the original audio language of the video.
-Thus fully automating validation of files and performing a cleanup.
-Files that don't meet the requirements are automitically purged and the donwload is marked as failed to allow the Arr apps to try again.
+What it does:
+- Remux all files to MKV
+- Validate files have the required audio/subtitle track language
+- Strip unwanted audio/subtitle tracks
+- Keep the Original Audio Track, only when a subtitle tracks is available in the required language and the downloads original language does not match the required language.
+It will also keep any other audio tracks that match the required language.
+- Mark downloads as failed in SABnzbd, when they don't meet language requirements